 Be sure you're getting into this profession because you love it.

-Very little emphasis is placed on how to survive in the city over a long period of time and not burn out.
-The biggest contributing
+College acting programs place little emphasis on how to survive in NYC over a long period of time and not burn out.
+The biggest burn out

 survival job for actors (see "An Awesome Actor Survival Job That Nobody's